Frobenius Degenerations of Preprojective Algebras: Introduction

 \begin{conj-strongflatness} \conjstrongflatness \end{conj-strongflatness}

 Moreover, we will often have an additional grading on the decorated path algebra coming from placing a graded algebra at one or more vertices.
-Throughout the paper we call this the $x$-grading\footnote{Since the graded algebras we consider at the vertices are of the form $k[x]/(x^n)$ for some $n \in \bN$.}, defined as the number of occurrences of $x$ in the path.
+Throughout the paper we call this the $x$-grading defined as the number of occurrences of $x$ in the path, since the graded algebras we consider at the vertices are of the form $k[x]/(x^{n})$ for some $n \in \bN$.
 The $x$-grading descends from the decorated path algebra to the decorated preprojective algebra in the $C_{n}$, $G_{2}$, and $B_{2}$ cases.
 The $x$-grading can be adjusted to descend in the $B_{n}$ with $n \geq 3$, and $F_{4}$ cases.
 With respect to path length and an additional $x$-grading the Hilbert--Poincar\'{e} series is conjecturally given by